infinum/qa-handbook/Automation/Selenium locators - XPath.md

 **Examples**

-Select all children nodes on the current book node:
+Selects all book nodes that are children of the current node:

 `//child::book`